 Since 2013, Tipping Point has invested in R+D to fill gaps in our sector and develop new poverty-fighting ideas.
-Known as T Lab, our R+D team exists to research, prototype and test in partnership with our grantees and the Bay Area community at large.
+Known as T Lab, our R+D team exists to research, prototype and test solutions in partnership with our grantees and the Bay Area community at large.

 In 2016, a thousand of the world’s largest companies spent a combined $680 billion on the research and development of new technology, products and services.
 In the non-profit sector, we spent virtually nothing.